Iliasoft/DevOps/Lab2/README.md

 This  is  composed  Docker consists from two parts:
 1. Customized  Jupiter notebook  from lab1 with  `crab_data.ipynb` inside.
+   Image is  `lab2:latest`  available  at  VN

 2. PostgreSQL database
+   Image  is `postgres:latest` available  at  internet (and  on VM also)

 Both Dockers can  communicate to each  other  via  network declared  as `my_net_bridge` in docker  file.